soundpress/RulesOfNYC/docs/c36/index.rst

    (1) A restricted organization must submit the information listed in Administrative Code §§ 3-902(a)(1) to 3-902(a)(8).

-   (2) To comply with the reporting requirement of Administrative Code §§ 3-902(a)(6) and 3-902(a)(7), a restricted organization must report for each donation received during the previous calendar year:
+   (2) In addition to the reporting requirement of Administrative Code §§ 3-902(a)(6) and 3-902(a)(7), a restricted organization must report for each donation received during the previous calendar year:

-      (i) the name of any donor who, as of the date of such donation, was either listed in the City’s Doing Business Database or who was a household member of a person listed in the City’s Doing Business Database;

-      (ii) the name of any donor who was added to the City’s Doing Business Database within 180 days after the receipt of such donation or who was a household member of a person added to the City’s Doing Business Database within 180 days after the receipt of such donation;

-      (iii) if the donor was the household member of a person listed in the City’s Doing Business Database as of the date of such donation, or added to the City’s Doing Business Database within 180 days after the receipt of such donation, the name of the person listed in the City’s Doing Business Database;
+      (i) if the donor was the household member of a person listed in the City’s Doing Business Database as of the date of such donation, or added to the City’s Doing Business Database within 180 days after the receipt of such donation, the name of the person listed in the City’s Doing Business Database;

-      (iv) the name of any donor who made a donation with a reasonable value of $1,000 or more;

-      (v) the City and State of residence of the donor;

-      (vi) the date of each donation;

-      (vii) the value of each donation;

-      (viii) the value of any excess donation refunded pursuant to Administrative Code §§ 3-903(a) or 3-903(b); and
+      (ii) the value of any excess donation refunded pursuant to Administrative Code §§ 3-903(a) or 3-903(b); and

-      (ix) the date of any excess donation refunded pursuant to Administrative Code §§ 3-903(a) or 3-903(b).
+      (iii) the date of any excess donation refunded pursuant to Administrative Code §§ 3-903(a) or 3-903(b).

    (3) Multiple donations made by a person listed in the City’s Doing Business Database and that person’s household members in the same calendar year are considered in the aggregate for purposes of Administrative Code §§ 3-903(a), and 3-903(b).
-Multiple donations made by an individual in the same calendar year are considered in the aggregate for purposes of Administrative Code § 3-902(a)(7) and for purposes of obtaining the individual donor’s written submission pursuant to Administrative Code § 3-903(d).
+Multiple donations made by an individual in the same calendar year are considered in the aggregate for purposes of obtaining the individual donor’s written submission pursuant to Administrative Code § 3-903(d).

    (4) In determining whether and when a donation must be returned pursuant to Administrative Code § 3-903(b), where a person is added to the City’s Doing Business Database in a calendar year and the donor or household members of the donor make multiple donations to the organization that in the aggregate exceed $400 in that calendar year, the date of receipt will be deemed to be the date that the aggregate donations for the calendar year among the donor and household members of the donor exceed $400.